Join The Mylene Mailing List

 Shannon Corr: drums

-Guitarist Matthew Solberg, formerly of From Monument To Masses (Dim Mak Records), began writing the music that would become MINOT shortly before FMTM broke up in 2010.
-He and drummer Shannon Corr had played together for years in the Bay Area noise rock band TURKS as a rhythm section (Solberg playing bass) and it was that dynamic which largely defined the way they would proceed in 2011 with MINOT.
-Solberg’s guitar playing shunted into Corr’s drumming the way a bass guitar would, which allowed bassist Ben Thorne to explore an unconventional space.
-Ben had played for years in Low Red Land (Thinker Thought Records) and years later MINOT would be fortunate enough to share him with San Francisco’s Tartufi (Southern UK), a band with whom he still plays.
-Thorne’s basslines throttle playfully and strangely through melodies and undertows alike.
+Guitarist/midi-programmer Matthew Solberg, formerly of From Monument To Masses (Dim Mak Records), began writing the music that would become MINOT shortly before FMTM broke up in 2010.
+He and drummer Shannon Corr had played together for years in the San Francisco Bay Area noise rock band TURKS as a rhythm section and it was that dynamic which largely defined the way they would proceed in 2011 with MINOT.
+Solberg’s guitar playing shunted into Corr’s drumming the way a bass guitar would, which allowed bassist Ben Thorne to explore a more unconventional space.
+Thorne had played for years in Low Red Land (Thinker Thought Records) and years later MINOT would be fortunate enough to share his skills with San Francisco’s Tartufi (Southern UK), a band with whom he still plays.
+His basslines throttle uncannily through roots and melodies alike.
 Corr’s drumming burns tirelessly and almost mechanically, invoking memories of Jerry Fuchs.
 Solberg has left most of his pretty melodic arpeggios behind, opting for jagged, biting riffs that shudder with strange effects and hummingbird-quick strumming.